 3. Get their game on

-For younger kids, the green and blue recycle bins make an easy, fun lesson in colors and materials.
+For younger kids, different colored recycling bins make an easy, fun lesson in colors and materials.
 Even when they’re as young as two, they can play a game matching household items with the right bin color.
 Make piles and have your child try to match the material with the proper bin.

 Online at National Geographic Kids, your child can help Gus the Gorilla “speed clean” the park by sorting trash — including challenging items such as toothpaste tubes and tea bags — into its proper containers.
 Older kids may enjoy playing the U.S. Environmental Protection Agency’s Recycle City.
 This site explains the roles that various places have in recycling, and it provides activities that get kids thinking critically.
 In the Dumptown Game, your child becomes the city manager and has to figure out how to encourage residents to recycle and reduce waste.